what is face reading?

-Face Reading is essentially the art of divining something about a person’s character or health simple by looking at his or her face.
+Face Reading is essentially the art of divining something about a person?s character or health simple by looking at his or her face.
 We all face read and have since we were babies.
-You will find stored in your mind a library of faces and characters all matched up.
-Initially this was an essential tool to help protect you from potential predators but later you might have naturally developed it into a powerful tool to help you in all kinds of social interactions.
+We find stored in your mind a library of faces and characters all matched up.
+Initially this was an essential tool to help protect us from potential predators but later we might have naturally developed it into a powerful tool to help in all kinds of social interactions.

 Much of this happens subconsciously.
-You could be introduced to someone at a party and your mind might notice his mouth is similar to another man you know.
-Without realizing it you will instinctively make initial assumptions about this person based upon your previous experiences with the man with a similar mouth.
+We could be introduced to someone at a party and our mind might notice his mouth is similar to another man we know.
+Without realizing it we will instinctively make initial assumptions about this person based upon our previous experiences with the man with a similar mouth.

 The reason we choose to do this with faces is that they are the most exposed part of our bodies and the most revealing.
 Not only does the face have five distinct features; its shape, eyebrows, eyes, nose and mouth but two of these; the eyes and mouth are highly mobile giving out a huge amount of interesting information about the person inside.
 In addition the cheeks will change colour according to the immediate emotions in a pale skinned person.

-Face reading is a powerful tool and therefore needs to be used wisely, with respect to other people’s feeling and with an understanding of the implications of applying it.
+Face reading is a powerful tool and therefore needs to be used wisely, with respect to other people?s feelings and with an understanding of the implications of applying it.